jknightdoeswork/nightowlgames/_posts/2020-04-26-ball-trails-in-isoputt.md

 # Drawing the Decal

 Now we take the UV Coordinate and draw onto a black and white texture called a decal map.
 White means trail, black means no-trail.
+The decal map has to be the right size for the size of the mesh we are drawing on.
+For IsoPutt's green cube meshes, I use the meshes globalscale * 26.5, such that a cube mesh with a scale of 10x10 has a 256x256 decal map.

 Note that the brush size is 4x6.
 That's what's needed to draw squares on the default Godot CubeMesh's UV Map.
 Pretty weird. 😐

 {% highlight gdscript %}